Tim Minchin: BACK tour and Apart Together album (2019–2024)

 In March 2020 it was announced that Minchin had signed a record deal with BMG and would release his debut studio album, Apart Together, in November 2020.
 Prior to the release of his album, Tim released music videos for the tracks Leaving LA, I'll Take Lonely Tonight, Apart Together, Airport Piano (which was filmed while he was in quarantine in Perth) and The Absence of You.

 Apart Together was released on 20 November 2020, with a streamed digital concert coinciding with the full album's debut.
 It received mixed to positive reviews from critics.
 The Independent called it "crisply observed and tenderly considered.", stating that "Minchin's unswerving commitment to all that good, decent, truthful stuff is irresistible."
 However, iNews referred to the album as nothing more than an "hour-long vanity project...Minchin obviously has things to say about the world but he hasn't really found the right way to say them", but also admitted that "There are glimmers of great humanity and honesty, small moments of beauty.
 Minchin excels when he tries less hard."

 In 2023, Minchin announced he will perform some informal solo concerts called An Unfunny Evening with Tim Minchin and His Piano at the Lyric Theatre, London and across the UK and Ireland on a tour, and later from October 2023 in Australia and New Zealand.
 Unlike his previous comedy shows, it will feature a fluid set list of songs from Apart Together, Matilda, Groundhog Day, his TV and film projects and from his early song-writing days.
-In June of 2024 it was announced that this show would tour in North America, with two Canadian dates as well as stops in various locations around the U.S.
+In June 2024 it was announced that this show would tour in North America, with two Canadian dates as well as stops in various locations around the U.S.

-On 3 December 2024, Minchin announced that he and his band will perform 5 intimate shows to celebrate the opening of the Foundry Theatre at the Sydney Lyric from 11 to 15 February 2025, titled First at the Foundry.
+On 3 December 2024, Minchin announced that he and his band will perform five intimate shows to celebrate the opening of the Foundry Theatre at the Sydney Lyric from 11 to 15 February 2025, titled First at the Foundry.

 Songs The World Will Never Hear tour and Time Machine (2025-)

 To celebrate 20 years since his first Edinburgh Festival shows in 2005, Minchin toured the UK with Songs The World Will Never Hear: Celebrating 20 years of FKN Hardcore Rock N Roll Nerding.
-On July 25 2025, the album Time Machine was released.
+On July 25, 2025, the album Time Machine was released.